annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 ---
 layout: single
 title:  "Peer review or PR review?
-How ACL can go double-blind."
+How ACL reviewing can be fully anonymous."
 date:   2020-07-13 09:00:47 -0400
 categories: squib
 tags: academia peer-review
 mathjax: false
 toc: true
-excerpt: "Why double-blind peer-review is important, and what we can do to achieve that."
+excerpt: "Why fully anonymous peer-review is important, and what we can do to achieve that."
 #twitter_thread: https://twitter.com/annargrs/status/1246491202377089035?s=20
 header:
     og_image: /assets/images/justice.jpg
 ---

+*(pre-publication draft)*

-## Why peer review should be double-blind
+## Why peer review should be fully anonymous

-It is a truth universally acknowledged that single-blind peer review is strongly biased towards established authors and famous labs {% cite TomkinsZhangEtAl_2017_Reviewer_bias_in_single-_versus_double-blind_peer_review %}.
+It is a truth universally acknowledged that when the reviewers aware of the identity of the authors, they are strongly biased towards established authors and famous labs {% cite TomkinsZhangEtAl_2017_Reviewer_bias_in_single-_versus_double-blind_peer_review %}.
 Nearly 30 years ago {% cite PetersCeci_1982_fate_of_published_articles_submitted_again %} conducted an experiment where they resubmitted 12 articles to reputable psychology journals that already *published* these very same articles - but this time the author names and institutions changed to unknown names.
 Only 8% of editors and reviewes detected the resubmisson, and 89% recommended rejection, in many cases for 'methodology flaws'!

 Note that this was 30 years ago, before we had Twitter and blogs.
 The research community has since made a lot of progress in developing 'PR review' techniques: a famous lab can have  a specific preprint widely discussed before it is even sent for review.
 That creates the impression that the community already accepted and validated this work, and so of course the reviewers should recommend it for acceptance.

-But that's not all.
-It is a truth less universally acknowledged that non-blind peer review, like any other non-blind human interaction, is at risk of being compromised by social biases, such as biases by race, gender, ethnicity, age group.
+That's not even the worst part.
+It is a truth less universally acknowledged that non-anonymous peer review, like any other non-anonymous human interaction, is at risk of being compromised by social biases, such as biases by race, gender, ethnicity, age group.
 There is more than enough evidence to be concerned {%  cite BornmannMutzEtAl_2007_Gender_differences_in_grant_peer_review_meta-analysis KaatzGutierrezEtAl_2014_Threats_to_objectivity_in_peer_review_case_of_gender HojatGonnellaEtAl_2003_Impartial_Judgment_by_Gatekeepers_of_Science_Fallibility_and_Accountability_in_Peer_Review_Process %}, and to do something while we're educating ourselves on the subject.

 Note that the whole point of biases is that they are unconscious: we may be absolutely sure that neither the race of the authors, nor the prestige of their institution has anything to do with our opinion of a paper.
 But our conscious selves are not really trustworthy.
-So, given our human cognitive limitations, the best thing we can do is to try to have a fully blind peer-review process.
+So, given the human cognitive limitations, the best thing we can do is to try to have a fully anonymous peer-review process.

-## Isn't it double-blind already?
+## Isn't it fully anonymous already?

-Wait, don't we already have double-blind peer review in NLP?
-Yes and no. *CL conferences officially implement a double-blind peer review process, and require the authors to avoid revealing self-citations.
+Wait, isn't NLP peer review already fully anonymous?
+Yes and no. *CL conferences officially implement a fully anonymous peer review process, and require the authors to avoid revealing self-citations.
 However...

 ### ArXiv and anonymity period